GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 signal completed
 ```

-You _may_ use short variable names inside of your methods, for local variables, to avoid repeating a type hint for instance.
+You _may_ use short variable names for local variables inside your methods to avoid repeating a type hint.

 In the example below, the variable `e`, an instance of `Element`, only appears in 4 consecutive lines so the code stays readable: